gjermundgaraba/bjaanes.github.io/xr.md

 * 3 things to improve

-So you have to focus on what you actually accomplished, and celebrate yourself for that, but also learn about your mistakes and make sure you do better next time.
+So you have to focus on what you actually accomplished, and celebrate yourself for that, but also learn about your mistakes so that you are able to do even better later.

+And, if things change right under your feet, you can easily adapt (being all Agile...).

 Using the reflections, you can improve the goals you choose (so that you choose good goals that you can actually finish), and the way you do them.

-If things change, and you have to do things differently, this is where these things can be caught easily.

 ## Learning more

 To learn more about Getting Results the Agile Way, there are two main resources I would like to point you to: